jamesturk/scrapeghost/docs/api.md

 ```

 Implementing your own preprocessor is simple, just create a callable that takes a `lxml.html.HtmlElement` and returns a list of `lxml.html.HtmlElement` objects.
 Look at `preprocessors.py` for examples.

+### Postprocessors

+Postprocessors take the results of the API call and modify them before returning them to the user.

+The default postprocessor is `JSONPostprocessor` which converts the results to JSON.

 ### Auto-splitting